From the moment you accept a place at the University, you benefit from the extensive range of services and support we provide for students.

 They offer support and guidance to students and play a vital role in many areas of University life.

-The University strives to create an environment that enables students with disabilities to participate fully in the mainstream of university life.
+We strive to create an environment that enables disabled students to participate fully in the university life.

 Through flexible methods of teaching and assessment, and by progressively improving access to buildings and technology, we work to ensure the approximately 1,400 students with disabilities at the University are afforded equal educational opportunities.